-The thinking is that full blockchain-based open source solutions and fully decentral governance help to avoid regulations.
-This means the source code is open-source and the ownership belongs to the community.
+The thinking is that full blockchain-based open source solutions and fully decentralized governance help to avoid regulations.
+This means the source code is open-source, and the ownership belongs to the community.
 And the regulators will not have any touchpoints so.
-Well, our comment to this storyline is simple – it should be transparent to everyone after the late Bitmex case, that this story does not hold.
+Our comment to this storyline is simple – it should be transparent to everyone after the late Bitmex case that this story does not hold.

 If we say it transparently, then the key driver has been to bypass the regulations.
 Let’s look at this in detail:

 From a regulatory point of view, it is not important to keep everything on the blockchain.
-Important is that the platform cannot control the client assets.
-A DeFi platform can have has some logic on-chain and some logic off-chain – as long the platform cannot access the client assets – this does not make any difference from a regulatory point of view.
+It is important that the platform cannot control the client assets.
+A DeFi platform can have some logic on-chain and some logic off-chain – as long the platform cannot access the client assets – this does not make any difference from a regulatory point of view.

 Emphasizing the need to keep everything on the blockchain is only limiting possible DeFi applications.
 As said before, one does not need to keep all logic on the blockchain.
-Even more – by having not all logic on the blockchain one can deliver fully new products for the DeFi sector.
-And the regulations can be addressed by other means – as SmartCredit.io is doing this – by not pooling assets, but buy staying strictly in the peer-to-peer world.
+Even more – by having not all logic on the blockchain, one can deliver fully new products for the DeFi sector.
+DeFi projects can address the regulations by other means – as SmartCredit.io is doing this – by not pooling assets but by staying strictly in the peer-to-peer world.

 DeFi governance tokens

 The second way to bypass the regulations is DeFi governance tokens.
-The thinking is that by having a DeFi governance token there will be no central point of control and therefore regulator can not sue anyone.
+The thinking is that by having a DeFi governance token, there will be no central point of control, and therefore regulators can not sue anyone.
 We analyzed this situation in another article – “Why the DeFi liquidity pooling has regulatory risk?
 What are the alternatives?“.
 Our answer to the question is simple – the regulator will always have the means.

 Let’s look at the regulated activities, for example:

 - Uniswap and other exchange protocols offer to the end-users the liquidity providing.
-End-users funds would be pooled together and the service fees would be shared between the end-users.
-But this is again an investment-scheme, which is a regulated activity in every country.
+Uniswap would be pool the end-users funds together, and the service fees would be shared between the end-users.
+But this is again an investment scheme, which is a regulated activity in every country.

-- Uniswap and other exchange protocols might offer access to the tokens, which are deemed as securities.
-Offering securities trading platforms is a regulated activity
+- Uniswap and other exchange protocols might offer access to the tokens, which are deemed securities.
+Offering securities trading platforms is a regulated activity.

 Our view is that DeFi will find ways to have more alignment with the regulations.
 However, this means that some existing DeFi business models need to be re-visited.